 Just as learning does not end when school lets out, neither does a child's need for good nutrition.
 The Summer Food Service Program (SFSP) provides free, nutritious breakfast and lunch to help children in low-income areas get the nutrition they need to learn, play and grow throughout the summer months while they are out of school.

-The tentative program dates are Monday through Friday, June 16 until August 15, 2014.
-These dates are subject to change, reflecting City Schools’ ending date.
+The tentative program dates are Monday through Friday, June 19 until September 1, 2017.
+These dates are subject to change, reflecting Baltimore City Schools’ calendar adjustments.

 Mail Completed Applications To The Address Below